Sunr1ses/google-voice-sipsorcery-dialplans/SIP Sorcery Dial Plans/Contrib/Complex Dial Plan with CNAM lookup/readme.txt

          else
            gvcall PAaccount

+If you want to use your "other" GV account for checking voicemail your primary GV, put the following right after case @num:

+  case @num
+    when "12125551212"                   # My Google Voice number gvcall VMaccount                   # call it using my other GV account

 gvcall method accepts two more arguments (optional): number or retries and initial index.
 If you want it to make 2 attempts using callback numbers linked to NYaccount in sequential order, put